triplora/professional-services/tools/bigquery-zos-mainframe-connector/README.md

 ## Installation

-1. Deploy `gszutil.dep.jar` and `gszutil.jar` to `/opt/google/lib` unix filesystem directory (or directory chosen by your z/OS administrator)
+1. Deploy `gszutil.dep.jar` and `gszutil.jar` from `target/scala to `/opt/google/lib` unix filesystem directory (or directory chosen by your z/OS administrator)
 2. Convert to EBCDIC and Deploy [proclib/BQSH](proclib/BQSH) to a PROCLIB MVS dataset on the mainframe.
 If you deployed the jar files to a path other than `/opt/google/lib`, you will need to modify `BQSH` to reflect the correct path.
 3. Deploy [credentials.json](credentials.json) to `/opt/google/.config/` unix filesystem directory (or directory chosen by your z/OS administrator).
 4. Create a dataset named `KEYFILE` on mainframe and point it to credentials file `/opt/google/.config/credentials.json` (or credentials file inside the directory chosen on the step before).
 If you want another name like `CREDENTIALS` you need to change BQSH file on line 31 to reflect the new name.
 Example: `//KEYFILE  DD DSN=&SYSUID..CREDENTIALS,DISP=SHR`.